Home

 Race Point Beach

-At the northernmost tip of Cape Cod, Race Point Beach is the "wild child" of Provincetown beaches within the Cape Cod National Seashore.
+At the northernmost end of Cape Cod, Race Point Beach is the "wild child" of Provincetown beaches within the Cape Cod National Seashore.

-As the roaring Atlantic Ocean surf sweeps around Race Point, its currents churn and boil - creating some very steep drop-offs and dangerously strong undertows.
+As the roaring Atlantic Ocean surf sweeps around the tip of Race Point, its currents churn and boil - creating some very steep drop-offs and dangerously strong undertows.
 It's a wild sight to see, but probably not the best place to venture into the water if you're not a super-strong swimmer.

 But for sun worshippers, Race Point Beach is heaven on earth!
 Surrounded by dunes as far as the eye can see, Race Point feels like the middle of nowhere.
 And thanks to its north-facing orientation, the sun shines directly down on the beach all day long!
 (No shade from the dunes, so bring your sunbrella!)